ec2tech-b/live-classes-ec2tech-b/aws-load-balancer-ingress-controller/README.md

   --set region=<your-region> \
   --set vpcId=<your-vpc-id>

-4. Verify Installation
+4. Verify installation
 kubectl get deployment aws-load-balancer-controller -n kube-system

-Step 4: Deploy Ingress Resource
+Step 2: Create Ingress Resource

-Once the controller is installed, create an Ingress to expose your frontend service.
+Once the controller is installed, you can create an Ingress that directs traffic from an ALB to the frontend service.

-ingress.yaml
+Example Ingress
 apiVersion: networking.k8s.io/v1
 kind: Ingress
 metadata: